Last Updated April 30, 2021

 - Open up a local company and employ a set amount of local people

-There are usually many rules to adhere to and numerous steps to take in the process of obtaining citizenship, so it’s something best undertaken with the help of a CBI industry professional.
+There are usually many rules to adhere to and numerous steps involved in the process of obtaining citizenship, so it’s something best undertaken with the help of a CBI industry professional.

-Before we get too far ahead of ourselves and jump into all the details of how to get Dominica’s citizenship by investment, let’s take a look at the country of Dominica itself.
+Before we get too far ahead of ourselves and jump into all the details of how to get Dominican citizenship by investment, let’s take a look at the country of Dominica itself.

 Located between the French overseas territories of Guadeloupe and Martinique, the island has numerous rivers and waterfalls, green mountains, and beautiful ocean views (despite a limited number of beaches).